Cactoidal/Stardust/contracts/README.md

 The plugin takes care of almost everything for you.
 The main task is to format the calldata, seen here under the "action" variable.  a9059cbb is the function selector for an ERC20 transfer, 24 0s are added to fill out the recipient address, and the amount of padding necessary for the transfer amount depends on how much is being transferred.

-To add our own function to our game, we'll need to similarly fill in the calldata according to our function's parameters, and supply the contract address under the "to" index of the request_dict.
+To add our own function to our game, we'll need to similarly fill in the calldata according to our function's parameters, and supply the contract address under the "to" key of the request_dict.